 Me and My Mission

-I am a photographer, adventurer, and backcountry guide who travels extensively, including more than 5000 miles of wilderness backpacking.
-I’ve thru-hiked the entirety of both the Appalachian Trail and the Pacific Crest Trail, chronicling these experiences in thousands of photographs as well as social media posts and personal journals.
-I’m currently in preparation to thru-hike the Continental Divide Trail in 2019.
+I am a photographer, adventurer, and backcountry guide who travels extensively, including more than 8000 miles of wilderness backpacking.
+I have thru-hiked the entirety of the Appalachian Trail, the Pacific Crest Trail, and the Continental Divide Trail, chronicling these experiences in thousands of photographs as well as social media posts and personal journals.

 It is my personal mission to remind humanity that there are endless reasons to be in love with our incredible planet and all of the living things that inhabit it.
 I firmly believe that beauty is everywhere and that if you love something you will be moved to care for it.
 Through my photography, public speaking, workshops, and outdoor guide and consultation services I strive to help people see this beauty and fall deeply in love with the natural world.

 Some of the topics I discuss include: our connection to nature, long distance hiking, mindful use of technology, adventure and outdoor photography, photography as visual communication, and adventuring with presence and purpose.
 My approach is relaxed and conversational with humor, photos, and stories from my adventures.